romerogroup/pyprocar/docs/_sources/bands.rst.txt

 	pyprocar.bandsplot('PROCAR',outcar='OUTCAR',elimit=[-2,2],mode='plain',color='blue',kticks=[0,39,79,119,159],knames=['G','X','M','G','R'],code='vasp')

-This is valid for the rest of the band plotting projections.
+This is valid for the rest of the band plotting modes as well.

 ==================
 2. Spin projection